Stocks loiter around peaks as traders wait for data

 Wall Street indexes had closed broadly steady on Tuesday, with the revival of gains in retail-investor driven "meme stocks" standing out.

-AMC Entertainment Holdings rose more than 20% and is up more than 1,400% for the year - perhaps helped by a collapse in cryptocurrencies redirecting small traders’ focus to the equity market.
+AMC Entertainment Holdings (AMC.N) rose more than 20% and is up more than 1,400% for the year - perhaps helped by a collapse in cryptocurrencies redirecting small traders' focus to the equity market. read more

 Bitcoin bought $36,750 on Wednesday.